Wednesday, April 2, 2025

 After the boys {easily} won their 1:00pm game in Tulsa, we drove straight to Collinsville for the INBC championship game.
 Daniel rode with us.
 We arrived at the gym about an hour early, then game start was delayed 45 minutes.
 The boys had energy to spare . . . they were geared up to play!

 Our boys did fantastic during the first half of the championship game.
 We ended the half up 26-6, but things quickly fell apart in the 3rd quarter.
 Bren ended up not playing at all during the 3rd quarter and only played a few minutes in the 4th.
 We have no idea why.
-What we do know is that it was an intense game!
+What we do know is that it was an intense game that we came very close to losing after such a solid start!
 We won with a final score of 34-31.

 INBC 7th Grade Boys Champions!